At a government-run public middle school in Bangalore, the blackboard's cracking, the textbooks are tattered and most of the students are barefoot.

 But with all those challenges, the biggest obstacle that teachers face in keeping kids in school is hunger.
 Many students show up at school having had nothing to eat for breakfast.

 On mornings one student comes to school hungry, the thought of school makes her break down, she says.

-"When I had to get on the bus, I would start crying," says K. Suchitra, a 13-year-old.
+"When I had to get on the bus, I would start crying," says K. Suchitra, 13.

 Suchitra is an unusually talented student, says her teacher, Sheelavati Shakti.
 She shows a strong aptitude for music and dance, and is strong academically.

-"After eating this food I've become stronger," says Suchitra.
+"After eating this food I've become stronger," Suchitra says.
 "That's why I'm able to come to school and study and play."

-The skin discoloration disappeared after the lunch program started, Suchitra says.
-But the program has done more than improve her physical health.
-It's allowed her to dream of a better life.
+The skin discoloration disappeared after she started the lunch program, Suchitra says.
+But the program has done more than improve her physical health; it's allowed her to dream of a better life.
 She now imagines going to college to study science.
-And one day, she said, she hopes to become a software engineer.
+And one day, she says, she hopes to become a software engineer.

 The lunch program that provides meals to Suchitra's school currently feeds 1.3 million children across India, making it one of the largest school lunch programs in the world.